WITS Research and Evaluation

 Recent Research and Publications on Bullying in Schools

-Below is a list of publications authored or co-authored by WITS Programs Principal Investigator Dr. Bonnie Leadbeater on both the program and peer victimization.
+Below is a list of publications authored or co-authored by WITS Programs former Principal Investigator Dr. Bonnie Leadbeater (retired) on both the program and peer victimization.
 Where available, click on the title to view the article or an abstract.

 - Dhami, M. K., Hoglund, W. L., Leadbeater, B. J. & Boone, E. M. (2005).
 Gender-linked risks for peer physical and relational victimization in the context of school-level poverty in first grade.
 Social Development, 14, 532-549.